Mitsubishi Minicab: Complete Guide

 Where to Buy

 • Import companies: Duncan Imports, Kei Truck USA, and JDM Expo stock Minicabs regularly.
-Because they are less in-demand than Carries, you may find better selection and faster delivery.
+Because they are less in demand than Carries, you may find better selection and faster delivery.
 Browse our dealer directory for additional importers.

 • Japanese auctions: Search for chassis codes U41T, U42T (fifth gen) and U61T, U62T (sixth gen).
 Minicabs appear in high volume at Japanese auctions, often at lower hammer prices than competing models.
 You can also browse Japanese inventory on Goo-net Exchange to see what is available before committing to an auction bid.